 Elena Paraskevas-Thadani, Esq. is a former equity partner of the law firm Littler Mendelson, the largest global employer and labor practice in the world.
 While at Littler (2005 – 2015), Elena represented employers in complex and multi-party class-action, wage and hour, discrimination lawsuits in federal and state courts.
-Elena also sent successfully represented companies and Department of Labor, Attorney General, EEOC and other government agency audits and investigations.
+Elena also successfully represented companies and Department of Labor, Attorney General, EEOC and other government agency audits and investigations.

 Elena is an experienced trainer having conducted hundreds of EEO and other compliance training sessions for executives of public and private companies and developed training programs nationally on professional conduct, diversity and other compliance topics.